 The phosphogypsum stack located on the boundary of the municipalities of Zelzate and Ghent was operated from 1925 to 2009 first by RHODIA, later by NILEFOS company.
 This last one was declared bankrupt in 2009.
-The area of the landfill covers approximately 65 ha and the total volume of phosphogypsum is estimated to $\sim$ 18 million tonnes.
+The area of the landfill covers approximately 65 ha and the total volume of phosphogypsum is estimated to ~ 18 million tonnes.

 The gross alpha and beta values in the groundwater and leachate of this stack are followed every six months.
-For groundwater, the maximal value in gross alpha (resp. beta) amounted to 0.3 Bq/l (resp.
+For groundwater, the maximal value in gross alpha (resp. beta) amounted to 0.16 Bq/l (resp.
 1.1 Bq/l).
-The corresponding values for Ra-226 and Po-210 are 0.05 Bq/l.
-The leachate is impacted by the radioactivity of phosphogypsum: both gross alpha and beta values amount to 6.3 Bq/l.
+The leachate is impacted by the radioactivity of phosphogypsum: gross alpha and gross beta values amount to 8.5 Bq/l and 5.3 Bq/l respectively.
 The measurements of 2013 had shown that these relatively high values were essentially related to the concentration of uranium and polonium-210 in the leachate.
 These concentrations remain however lower than the discharge limits defined in the GRPIR.

 Contaminations were also observed outside of the stack within the perimeter of the old production units.
 The map of external radiation was published in previous reports of the radiological monitoring.
-FANC continued to follow this issue in 2014 and to raise the awareness of the various stakeholders.
+FANC continued to follow this issue in 2015 and to raise the awareness of the various stakeholders.
+Remediation works of the former installations started in autumn 2015.